 Manfred Lachs Space Law Moot Court Competition

 Each year the ECSL organises, together with the International Institute of Space Law (IISL), the European Rounds of the Manfred Lachs Space Law Moot Court Competition.
-Regional winners from Europe, Asia-Pacific, Africa and the United States then compete in the World Finals which are held in conjunction with the annual International Astronautical Congress.
+Regional winners from Europe, Asia-Pacific, Africa and North America then compete in the World Finals which are held in conjunction with the annual International Astronautical Congress.

 The Problem for the 2016 Competition is now also available on the IISL website.

 World Finals 2015

 The ECSL would wish to congratulate the team representing Europe in the World Finals - the National and Kapidostrian University of Athens - who made it to the World Finals in Jerusalem 2015.

 The 2015 European Regional Rounds took place in the Serbian capital, Belgrade.
 The event was held at the Union University Law School Belgrade and the Serbian National Assembly building from 1st - 5th June.
 14 teams from all over Europe, comprising some 38 students as well as judges and Faculty, participated in front of 13 judges across 4 days.

 European Champions: National and Kapodistrian University of Athens (Athanasios Plexidas, Maria Vasilaki & Marianthi Koutri)

 Runners-Up: University of Edinburgh (Colin Severin & Laura Keogh)